jzohrab/practicing-guitar/docs/part-3-techniques/chunking.rst

 Guideline: Chunk where you want the accents to go.

-In the above example, I chunked on each beat, because it makes sense to slightly, even imperceptibly, accent on each beat.
-Had I accented at first note on each string change, the lick might come out in some kind of different feel:
+In the above example, I chunked on each beat, because it makes sense to slightly, even imperceptibly, accent each beat.
+Had I chunked on each string, the lick would come out differently:

 .. vextab::

    notes :16 5/3 $.a>/top.$ 7-5-4-5-7/3 5/2 $.a>/top.$  6-8-5-6-8/2 5/1 $.a>/top.$ 7-8-7/1 | :h 8/1
-   text  :qd,.21,go,go,:q,go,:h,.21,hmmm...
+   text  :qd,.22,go,go,:q,go,:h,.22,hmmm...

 Practicing chunks
 -----------------